-The critical data needed for the FRLM are OD traffic flows.
-As already mentioned, this information is often difficult to obtain.
-In the following we use data from Szimba (2014), which is part of the European Transport Policy Information System (ETISplus) project, and contains traffic flows all around the European Union.
+The critical data needed for the FRLM are OD traffic flows from origin to destination and back, which is, as already mentioned, difficult to obtain.
+In the following we use data from Szimba (2014), which is part of the European transport policy information system (ETISplus) project, and contains traffic flows all around the European Union.
 The data is based on several transport databases and the OD flows are generated by the classical four step model of traffic planning (see above).
 Among others, they contain the OD flows between the 402 German rural districts (NUTS3 regions).
-In contrast to the OD data used in the FRLM by Capar et al. (2013) this OD data contains the OD flows from one rural district to another and the way back.
+In contrast to the OD data used in the FRLM by Capar et al.

+(2013) this OD data contains the OD flows from one rural district to another and the way back.
 Thus the OD matrix is not symmetric and a different algorithm is needed to generate the model input.
-E.g. one OD flow contains the information about how many people are driving from Stuttgart to Munich and back in one year.
+E.g., one OD flow contains the information about how many people are driving from Stuttgart to Munich and back in 1 year.

-3.2.3 Access Distance Data
+3.2.3 Access distance data

 In order to obtain the flows on each highway edge, the OD flow data has been merged with the highway network data.
 Therefore, every rural district in Baden-Württemberg and Bavaria was assigned to the closest network node of the highway.

-Furthermore, as a model extension (see above) we included specific access distances for each rural district to the closest highway driveway and exit.
+As a model extension (see above) we included specific access distances for each rural district to the closest highway driveway and exit.
 The consideration of this additional distance from the origin rural district to the next highway driveway and the distance from the highway exit to the rural district of destination is noteworthy because the whole trip distance and not only the mileage traveled on the highway is relevant for the demand for recharging.